EverydayDesignStudio/capra/README.md

 ![Capra Cam Multiplexer](https://raw.githubusercontent.com/EverydayDesignStudio/guides/master/images/capra/Capra-Manual-PH.png)

+The Cam Multiplexer requires limited soldering before being ready to use.
+This includes:
+- soldering the 2*20 5.5mm tall female header
+- applying a drop of solder to the GND connection of the coincell battery
+- soldering the smd coincell battery connection

 The flat cables (called _'FFC'_ - Flat Flexible Cable) contain all signals that travel between the cameras and the RPi.
 [This article here](https://www.petervis.com/Raspberry_PI/Raspberry_Pi_CSI/raspberry-pi-csi-interface-connector-pinout.html) explains what each single line in the FFC cable transmits.
 Shortly speaking, these signals can be categorised in two protocols:

 | Protocol   | Function   | Connects | Through |